skuvault-integrations/magentoAccess/readme.md

 MagentoAccess is .NET wrapper around [Magento API](http://www.magentocommerce.com/api/rest/introduction.html) was created to simplify and speed up working with it.

 # Supported versions
-MagentoAccess tested with these Magento's versions.
+MagentoAccess tested with these Magento versions.

 **Community Edition**